What is a marketing technology stack?

 - Search engine optimization (SEO) — SEO is often a key strategy for driving organic traffic to your website by ranking higher in search engines such as Google, and often pairs well with content marketing strategy.
 There are many tools available to help with keyword research and other SEO-related initiatives.

 It’s also important to know which skill sets and team members you’ll need to have in place to ensure that your marketing team gets maximum benefit from the technologies you have in place.

-In particular, marketing operations (or marketing ops) is a key role that will help enable the rest of the marketing team to make smart decisions with your marketing data.
+- Marketing operations - campaign performance, data analysis and insight in particular, marketing operations (or marketing ops) is a key role that will help enable the rest of the marketing team to make smart decisions with your marketing data.
 Many marketing experts advise that this is a key role to have in place when growing the team.

 If you’re building out your marketing stack and want to ensure that your team can take action on your marketing data, make experience optimization software a key part of your strategy.
-Taking action on customer insights and data with A/B testing and personalization is a key tactic for ensuring that your marketing campaigns are performing efficiently, that your team has the data they need to experiment and make decisions quickly, and that your marketing budget is generating ROI.
+Taking action on customer insights and data with A/B testing and personalization is a key tactic for ensuring that your marketing campaigns are performing efficiently, that your team has the data they need to experiment and make decisions quickly and that your marketing budget is generating ROI.

 Optimizely is the world’s number one experience optimization platform, and integrates seamlessly with other marketing technologies you may already be using, from WordPress to Salesforce.
 Test it out today!
 Get started